Pools of Bethesda & St. Anne Church

 1. The Pool of Bethesda marks the place where a sick man was healed.

 3. It should be noted that the pool that can be seen today is the corner of the southern pool.
-You will also note that it is significantly below the level of the city today.
+You will also note that it is significantly below the city level today.
 That is because Jerusalem is really a large tel.
 A tel is something that develops and grows in height as one civilization builds upon another.
 Therefore, since the time of Christ, the city has been destroyed and rebuilt many times.
 That is why the pool is below the surface of the city today.

 6. Both these pools had water flowing in and out.
 This means they had what is known as "Living Water" in them.